ringpublishing/accelerator-images-node/README.md

 will help you to serve optimized images from a separate domain, e.g. images.example.com.

 First, you need to configure your Accelerator Images variant.
 You can do it by following the [official documentation](https://developer.ringpublishing.com/docs/Accelerator/topics/variant-types/images.html).
+In order for the `imageQuality('auto')` and `imageFormat('auto')` to work properly, in the variant configuration, enable [smart features](https://developer.ringpublishing.com/docs/Accelerator/topics/variant-types/images.html#smart-features).
 Accelerator Images variant will fetch original images that are stored in **your** S3 bucket, apply transformations and serve them to downstream.

 ```ts